Samsung/tizen-docs/docs/application/native/guides/notification/attach-panel.md

    }
    ```

 4. When no longer needed, destroy the attach panel with the `attach_panel_destroy()` function.
-If the attach panel is shown when you destroy it, the panel is first hidden and then destroyed.If you only need to remove a specific content category, use the `attach_panel_remove_content_category()` function.
+If the attach panel is shown when you destroy it, the panel is first hidden and then destroyed.

+    If you only need to remove a specific content category, use the `attach_panel_remove_content_category()` function.

     ```
     bool visible = false;